FOLLOW US ON:

 In March 2012, DelAgua chose to partner with the Government of Rwanda to launch the stoves project and registered it with the UN.
 Key metrics were gathered including amount of non-renewable biomass being used as fuel, level of fuel usage, source of fuel usage, in order to set a baseline from which reductions in emissions resulting from the intervention could be measured.
 Today, DelAgua can produce circa 2.5 Certified Emission Reductions (CERs) /annum/new stove and circa 4.0 Verified Emission Reductions (VERs)/annum/new stove.

-To date the project, funded by the sale of carbon credits, has distributed over 600,000 stoves free of charge to rural households, benefiting 3 million Rwandans .
+To date the project, funded by the sale of carbon credits, has distributed over 1.2 million stoves free of charge to rural households, benefiting over 6 million Rwandans .
 In 2021 DelAgua agreed an MoU with the GoR to provide 2.3 million stoves to all rural Rwandans.
 DelAgua’s success in Rwanda provides a blueprint for further large scale carbon development projects and DelAgua is planning expansion into new territories.

 FOLLOW US ON: